Chhayasingh18/CareerAlign-AI/README.md

 ## 🚀 Overview

-**JobFit Analyzer** is an AI-powered web app that helps you instantly see how well your resume fits a job description—plus, it shows skill gaps, recommends learning resources, suggests career paths, and even writes a tailored cover letter for you!
+**CareerAlign AI** is an AI-powered web app that helps you instantly see how well your resume fits a job description—plus, it shows skill gaps, recommends learning resources, suggests career paths, and even writes a tailored cover letter for you!

 No more guessing if your resume is a match.
-Upload your resume, paste the job description, and let JobFit Analyzer do the heavy lifting.
+Upload your resume, paste the job description, and let CareerAlign AI do the heavy lifting.

 ---